jacasta2/nlp_paper_recommender/README.md

 ### text_preparation.py

-This script contains code that prepares the user input following common NLP tasks.
+This script contains code that prepares the user input following common text processing tasks.
 Specifically, the code removes punctuation, lower cases the text, removes stopwords and lemmatizes the abstract.
 A specific step for this project is replacing hyphens, en-dashes and em-dashes with a blank space, which is performed before the other tasks.

 ### load_vectorizer.py